Creating a sacred space for magic-making is crucial if you want your intention to take root.

 Sometimes I even use music to help cleanse the space and set the tone for ritual.
 I prefer simple new age music or drumming.

 There's so much energy flying around - especially if you live in an urban environment.
-Cleansing and clearing yourself and your space is a great way to drop into your magic and
+Cleansing and clearing yourself and your space of unwanted energy is a great way to drop even deeper into your magic.